Cracking Things to Do in Colchester

 Norman, George and Roman might sound like a bunch of lads down the pub, but they also sum up the eclectic architecture in this Essex town

 OK, maybe Roman isn’t that common of a name today.
 But the centre of Colchester is a treat for architecture geeks, with its array of Georgian, Norman and Roman vestiges.
 It really brings the history of the city to life (cliché writing trope alert).
-Colchester Castle is among the highlights of the old-world layout, its keep keeping with the medieval theme.
+Colchester Castle is among the highlights of the old-world layout, keeping with the medieval theme.

 Visit Colchester Castle

 A list of things to do in Colchester would be incomplete without its namesake castle.
 Dating back to the 11th century, the Norman castle is still standing, with guided tours taking you through its crumbling ramparts.
 Bring the kids for the family-fun activities, including dressing up as an Iron Age Briton (cue the jokes about mum or dad’s fashion sense) and steering a Roman chariot (cue jokes about mum or dad’s driving).
 Descend into the Roman vaults or climb as high as the castle roof and imagine bearing down on an approaching army from whoever was attacking the Normans at that time.
 What?
 We’re travel experts, not historians.
 OK, OK, it would have been the French.
 Wait, but I thought the Normans were French?

 Relax in the castle park

 Ah screw it, just enjoy the views, inspect the exhibits and wander through the Colchester castle park, which, as it happens, contains Colchester Castle.
 Set up a picnic on the green meadow and let the little ones frolic in the play area.
 There's a bandstand, a café and even crazy golf to entertain the whole family.
 It’s certainly easier on the brain than worrying about whether the Normans and the French were attacking themselves.

 Explore the market